MRLuke956/ModMenuCrew/README.md

 No. Only specific guarded actions are skipped if altered.
 The rest keeps working.

 **Public lobbies?**
-No. Use in private/testing environments with consent.
+No. Use in private/testing environments with consent (XD).

 **How do I make the game less flashy?**
 Cosmetic effects are lightweight and cooled down.
 If desired, disable bias/adjust delays via code or contribute config toggles.